The Brief - Mark Alexander

 PUBLISHER'S NOTE

 In honor of the life and work of William F. Buckley Jr., today's Patriot Brief will be in part dedicated to this giant of conservatism and mentor to our key staff.
-He was one of two individuals who helped take from concept to reality.
+He was one of two individuals who helped take The Patriot Post from concept to reality.
 He provided promotion for our publication during our first year of operation, a year in which we expected to gain 5,000 readers, but which, with Mr. Buckley's help and advice, resulted in more than 25,000 subscribers.
 Those subscribers were the foundation for what is now the most widely subscribed Internet-based publication of any political stripe.

 At age 29, Buckley launched National Review with this founding statement: "It stands athwart history, yelling Stop, at a time when no one is inclined to do so, or to have much patience with those who so urge it."
 Buckley edited National Review for 35 years, writing more than 800 articles and editorials.
 He also published 55 books and 5,600 opinion columns, gave some 70 speeches a year and taped more than 1,400 "Firing Line" TV shows.
 Whether or not one agrees with all of his ideas, his impact on the conservative movement can hardly be overstated.